ali1845/pythonNotes/OOP_in_python.md

 #### 4.3.
 Static Methods
 `@staticmehtod` decorator is used to flag the **Static method**.
 The static method can be called directly using the name of the class.
-These are bound to the class not to the object of the class.
-They doesn't need any specific parameter, i.e. `self` or `cls`.
+These are bound to the class, not to the object of the class.
+They don't need any specific parameter, i.e. `self` or `cls`.

-Static methods connot modify the state of the nor of any instance they primarily used for namespace your methods.
+Static methods can not modify the state of the nor of any instance, they are primarily used for namespace your methods.

 We generally use Static methods to create **Utility Functions**